-Alex Gigante is a leading publishing attorney with over forty years of experience and advises individual and corporate clients in a wide range of litigation, publishing, media, online and intellectual-property matters.
+Alex Gigante is a leading publishing attorney with over forty years of experience who advises individual and corporate clients in a wide range of litigation, publishing, media, online and intellectual property matters.
 He also possesses significant expertise in antitrust and contract law, Sarbanes-Oxley, employment issues, and acquisitions of businesses and assets.

 Alex is proficient in French, German and Italian and regularly counsels clients in complex international publishing transactions and intellectual property acquisitions.

 - Simon & Schuster, Inc.

 - Proskauer, Rose, Goetz & Mendelsohn LLP

 - New York City Law Department

 - U.S. District Courts for the Southern and Eastern Districts of New York